FoodIsLifeBGP/banana-rn/README.md

-# THE BANANA APP
+# THE BANANA APP: Ruby on Rails/Postgres backend

-## Ruby on Rails/Postgres backend: Installation
+## Installation

 All of The Banana App family (Donor, Client, & Admin) runs off of this backend.
 Install this first.